ManinderpreetPuri/Artificial-Intelligence-In-Bioinfromatics/README.md

 Computer Science and Information Technology Professionals are being employed in many diverse areas of Science.
 In this project are focusing on Bioinformatics and the knowledge and skills to understand and participate in this field of research or as an advance step to greater employment opportunities.
 This project will clarify the fundamentals of Bioinformatics from the end user perspective and will allow us to participate in information gathering.
+I answered the following questions in the project:

 Question 1:
 A) Describe two ways in which big data analytics changed the way we study human